 Historic buildings line the Heritage-protected main street which has a handful of shops, cafés and dining.
-Be sure to check out Pallet Home + Table for great coffee and homewares, and Little Ms Waste-Not for vintage and retro fashion finds.
+Be sure to check out Pallet Home + Table for great coffee and homewares, Rise Artisan Bakery for fresh baked goodness and Little Ms Waste-Not for vintage and retro fashion finds.
 Byethorne Park on Woodside Road offers a popular lakeside picnic location.
 Throughout the town there are colourful murals that depict the history of Nairne, and its contribution to the wealth and progress of South Australia.
 The rich agricultural landscape around Nairne is the setting for Howard Vineyard, with a family-friendly cellar door and Clover + Stone Restaurant.
 Just out of Nairne in Hay Valley (on the way to Woodside) is Lot 100, a craft brewery, distillery, restaurant and joint cellar door for Mismatch Brewing, Hills Cider, Adelaide Hills Distillery, Vinteloper wines, and Ashton Valley Fresh juices.

 Surrounded by apple and cherry orchards, Norton Summit is one of the oldest towns in South Australia and was settled in 1837.
 It’s right on the doorstep of beautiful natural spaces such as Horsnell Gully Conservation Park and Morialta Conservation Park, which is popular with families (thanks to its incredible nature playground), bushwalkers – and those just wanting to admire its waterfalls (best in winter and spring).
 Norton Summit boasts a handful of wineries including Ten Miles East and Sinclair’s Gully eco- certified winery and bush reserve with abundant wildlife, picnic tables, towering candlebark forest and wildflower walks.
 The Scenic Hotel is an iconic Adelaide Hills pub with views over Adelaide while nearby Marble Hill is a significant historical property hosting open days and boutique events.